Five Remarkable Achievements of Gandhi

 Gandhi, who had gone to South Africa to practice as a barrister, came back to India with a changed perspective.
 He had faced a lot of racism there and thus led a small movement against racism in that country.
 After this, a realization hit him like thunder.
 If he could do this in a foreign country, why not go back to his own country and try to break it free from the shackles of the British.
 After that, there was no looking back for him.
 Gandhi soon became a national phenomenon and mobilized Indians to fight against the British through non-violent measures.
 He did this through many marches, hunger strikes, public protests, etc. Today Gandhi is celebrated as a symbol of non-violence in the world and has inspired countless great politicians and activists such as Martin Luther King Jr.

-This year, as we celebrate the 152 birth anniversary of the man, let's take a look at some of his biggest achievements.
+Let's take a look at some of his biggest achievements-

 1. Civil Disobedience Movement at Champaran

-In Champaran, Gandhi led a non-violent civil disobedience movement against the landlords to give some relief to farmers.
-His stubborn nature made the British sign an agreement that allowed farmers some freedom.
-This was his first win in India.
+In Champaran, Gandhi led a non-violent civil disobedience movement against the landlords to provide some relief to the farmers.
+His obstinate nature forced the British to sign an agreement that gave some freedom to the farmers.
+This was his first victory in India.

 3. Non-cooperation Movement

-After the Jallianwala Bagh Incident in Amritsar, Gandhi urged the whole nation to take part in the non-cooperation movement.
-According to the movement, Indians would no longer buy British goods and will also boycott their schools and colleges; basically, everything that was touched by the British.
+After the Jallianwala Bagh incident in Amritsar, Gandhi urged the entire country to participate in the non-cooperation movement.
+According to the movement, Indians would no longer buy British goods and would also boycott their schools and colleges.
+Basically, everything that the British did their part to make.

 5. Quit India Movement

-During world war 2, Gandhi declared they no longer wi Indians to comply with the British and take part in a war that isn't theirs.
-He called for the Quit India movement in 1942 where he declared that the British leave India immediately and give them the freedom that is rightfully theirs.
-This finally led to the independence of India.
+During World War II, Gandhi declared that he would no longer ask Indians to obey the British and participate in the war.
+He called for the Quit India Movement in 1942 where he declared that the British should immediately leave India and give the Indians the freedom they are entitled to.
+This eventually led to the independence of India.